i-putu-mahendra-wijaya/cnn_202603_indonesian_food/README.md

 1. checks available CPU/GPU devices,
 2. authenticates with Kaggle,
 3. downloads the dataset if needed,
-4. copies CSV files into the local `dataset/` folder,
+4. copies the dataset image folders into the local `dataset/` folder,
-5. loads and analyzes the data,
+5. loads and analyzes the image data,
+6. trains a custom CNN model,
-6. trains the MLP model.
+7. trains a VGG16-based transfer learning model.

 ## Dataset Behavior